abuokoene/auditionproj/README.md

 ```
 eb use AuditionProj-dev
 ```
-    - When no environment has been created previously, run `eb create AuditionProj-dev --single` to create an environment with no load balancers.
+Note: When no environment has been created previously, run `eb create AuditionProj-dev --single` to create an environment with no load balancers.
 4. Open the config.yml file located at .\AuditionProj\\.elasticbeanstalk\config.yml and add the following lines
 ```
 deploy: